Unboxed-Software/solana-course/content/solana-nft.md

 ### 10. Enable Whitelist

-Next, lets update the our Candy Machine to enable whitelist settings.
+Next, let's update the our Candy Machine to enable whitelist settings.

 Open the `.config.json` file and reset `gatekeeper` field to null as gatekeeper will not work with whitelist presale enabled: